APTrust/dart/README.md

 within the organization.
 (For example, researchers can bag and send data to the library across campus.)

+# Installer

+See [the installer page](INSTALL.md) if you want to install DART without setting up the whole development environment.

 # Screenshots

 DART has a five-step process for packing and shipping bags.